brandensherman/reacto/palindrome-check.md

 ### Time Complexity: **O(n)**

-- We must recurse through the string n/2 times in order to return false.
+- The amount of times we loop through the string grows directly with our input size.

 ### Space Complexity: **O(n)**

-- We create n/2 additional calls on the recursive call stack, each time we slice of the first/last characters and recurse.
+- We create additional calls on the call stack each time we slice off the first/last characters and call the function recursively.